Murder of Asunta Basterra: Background

 Asunta Basterra was born Yong Fang in 2000 in Yongzhou, Hunan, China.
 At nine months old she was adopted by Alfonso Basterra Camporro (born 1964) and María del Rosario Porto Ortega (1969–2020), an affluent Spanish couple from Santiago de Compostela, Galicia.
 Asunta was the first Chinese child to be adopted in the city of Santiago and one of the first in all of Galicia.
 Asunta was said to have been a gifted child, being a talented ballet dancer, violinist, and piano player who skipped a year in school.
 She was also very close to her maternal grandparents, who died the year before her death.

 Asunta's adoptive mother, Rosario Porto, came from a prominent Galician family.
 Her mother, María del Socorro Ortega Romero (1933 – 12 December 2011), was a highly regarded university lecturer of art history.
 Her father, lawyer Francisco Porto Mella (18 December 1925 – 26 July 2012), was an honorary consul of France.
 They died seven months apart, both suddenly at home, in 2011 and 2012, respectively.

 Porto studied law at the University of Santiago de Compostela and practiced at her father's firm after graduation.
 She also claimed to have attended the London High School of Law in England, which The Guardian confirmed does not exist.
 In 1997 she was appointed consul of France, inheriting the role from her father.

 Porto met journalist Alfonso Basterra, a native of Bilbao, in 1990.
 The two married in 1996 and lived in a large flat that had been given to Porto by her parents.
 Rosario suffered from flare-ups of Lupus erythematosus, which led doctors to advise against pregnancy, so the couple decided to start an adoption process in China.
 In 2001, they travelled to China and adopted 9-month-old Asunta from the Guiyang Welfare Institute.

 On 5 January 2013, Alfonso discovered his wife's infidelity when he checked her emails.
 On the 8th they argued and separated.
 At first there were unpleasant scenes; for instance, Rosario felt harassed because Alfonso sent her constant messages with reproaches and accusations.
 They were divorced by mutual consent effective 14 February.
 Alfonso Basterra went to see a psychologist and with time, the couple reached an equilibrium.
 He took care of the girl and, in exchange, received some financial assistance from Rosario, who continued to suffer from her lupus illness as well as depressive episodes.
 They lived in close quarters and he could be with the daughter whenever he wanted.
 Asunta split her time between the two homes, walking the short distance between them.

-On 26 June, Rosario was admitted to the Neurology Department of the Hospital Clínico de Santiago due to a worsening of her illness, with dizziness, instability when walking and drooping of an eyelid.
-She remained in hospital until 1 July.
-Her ex-husband reached a pact with her: he would take care of her and their daughter on condition that she cut off her relationship with her lover.
-She agreed.
+On 26 June, Rosario was admitted to the Neurology Department of the Hospital Clínico de Santiago due to a worsening of her illness, with dizziness, instability when walking and drooping of an eyelid, remaining in the hospital until 1 July.
+Her ex-husband reached a pact with her: he would take care of her and their daughter on the condition that she cut off her relationship with her lover, which she accepted.